-Alex Kaplan is a leading commercial trial and appellate lawyer, with deep experience handling a broad range of antitrust, energy, financial, technology, and M&A related disputes.
-Kaplan also advises clients on internal and external investigation matters.
+Alex Kaplan is a leading commercial trial and appellate lawyer and a member of Susman Godfrey’s Executive Committee.
+Kaplan represents clients in a wide range of antitrust, energy, financial, technology, and M&A related disputes.
+He also advises clients on internal and external investigation matters.

-A gifted advocate, strategist, and analyst, Kaplan represents clients in their most complex and high-value disputes in courts across the US and in domestic and international arbitrations.
-He has an impressive record of success, recovering more than $1.2 billion in settlements or judgments for plaintiff-side clients, and defeating exposures for multiples of that figure for defense-side clients.
-His wins have been reported in The Wall Street Journal, The New York Times, the Houston Chronicle, Texas Lawyer, and Law360.
+A gifted advocate, strategist, and analyst, Kaplan represents clients in their most complex and high-value disputes in courts across the US and domestic and international arbitrations.
+He has an impressive record of success, recovering more than $1.5 billion in settlements or judgments for plaintiff-side clients, and defeating exposures for multiples of that figure for defense-side clients.
+His wins have been reported in The Wall Street Journal, The New York Times, The American Lawyer, Houston Chronicle, Texas Lawyer, and Law360.

 - Selected by Law360 as a “Rising Star” in energy (2017), one of only five lawyers nationally (and the only litigator) to receive that honor, with Law360 reporting that Kaplan has “carved out his place in Houston’s litigation scene over the past several years through wins for big players.”

-Known for his compelling advocacy, Kaplan excels at presenting complex matters in clear terms that resonate with judges, juries, and arbitrators.
+Kaplan excels at presenting complex matters in clear terms that resonate with judges, juries, and arbitrators.
 His writing has been featured in leading books on effective advocacy.
-A brief he wrote with Steve Susman in the securities litigation arising from Bank of America’s acquisition of Merrill Lynch was featured in Point Made: How to Write Like the Nations’ Top Advocates (University of Chicago Press), and a Daubert motion he wrote for an actuarial malpractice case was described as “devastating,” an example of how to “frontload critical facts so that trial judges can assess the relevant issues quickly,” in The Art of Advocacy (Noah Messing, Yale Law School Writing Instructor).
+A brief he wrote with Steve Susman in the securities litigation arising from Bank of America’s acquisition of Merrill Lynch was featured in Point Made: How to Write Like the Nations’ Top Advocates (University of Chicago Press).
+And a Daubert motion he wrote for an actuarial malpractice case was described as “devastating,” an example of how to “frontload critical facts so that trial judges can assess the relevant issues quickly,” in The Art of Advocacy (Noah Messing, Yale Law School Writing Instructor).

 Before joining Susman Godfrey, Kaplan was a law clerk for Judge Jerry E. Smith on the US Court of Appeals for the Fifth Circuit.
 He graduated with high honors from the University of Texas School of Law, where he was elected Editor in Chief of the Texas Law Review.

 - Won complete dismissal for Vitol of $10 billion antitrust case filed in federal court in Miami by a litigation trust, represented by David Boies, asserting claims on behalf of the Venezuelan national oil company.
 Susman Godfrey was tapped to take the lead in briefing and arguing the motion to dismiss for the multi-party joint defense group, and Kaplan led the firm’s work on this matter.
-Appeal pending.
+Dismissal affirmed by U.S. Court of Appeals for the Eleventh Circuit.
 (Wall Street Journal, Law360)

 - Won $19.4 million final award (100% of damages sought, plus interest) for Eni Petroleum in International Centre for Dispute Resolution arbitration over cost allocation among working-interest partners for deepwater Gulf of Mexico oil exploration and production activities under joint operating agreement.